german-alvarez-dev/react-realfooder-app/iterations/group3.md

 ## Iteration 9: info toast

-- Create an info toast component with a similar appearance as the one below.
-Develop it manually, do not use any existing component from NPM, Bootstrap...
+- Create a custom info toast component with a similar appearance as the one below, or use Bootstrap's Toast Component.

 - The info toast should appear when any of the actions are completed (_new item created successfully, item deleted sucessfully, item edited succesfully_): <p>&nbsp;</p>
 ![gif](https://res.cloudinary.com/ironhack-german/video/upload/e_loop/v1595256141/vid55.gif)